jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 This changed with the advent and proliferation of the smartphone.
 The Pew Research Center has documented a steady and rapid rise in smartphone ownership over the last 10 years[^pew].
 85% of adults in the U.S. now carry these pocket-sized, powerful, Internet-connected computers with them everywhere they go.
 This positioned digital therapeutics delivered on smartphones to be both highly accessible and available 24 hours a day, 7 days a week.

 Equally important, smartphone ownership is already relatively high and increasing even for people from minority racial/ethnic groups, rural communities, and those with lower income.
-This makes it at least possible, given proper development and a strong commitment, for digital therapeutics on smartphones to reach those groups that experience the greatest mental health disparities.
+This makes it at least possible, given proper development and a strong commitment, to develop digital therapeutics on smartphones that reach those groups that experience the greatest mental health disparities.

 Not surprisingly given these advances in computing technology, we have now seen an explosion in research, development, and implementation of digital therapeutics for substance use disorders and other mental illness.